GPT-2

-The GPT architecture implements a deep neural network, specifically a transformer model, which uses attention in place of previous recurrence- and convolution-based architectures.
+GPT-2 has, like its predecessor GPT-1 and its successors GPT-3, GPT-4 and GPT-5, a generative pre-trained transformer architecture, implementing a deep neural network, specifically a transformer model, which uses attention instead of older recurrence- and convolution-based architectures.
 Attention mechanisms allow the model to selectively focus on segments of input text it predicts to be the most relevant.
 This model allows for greatly increased parallelization, and outperforms previous benchmarks for RNN/CNN/LSTM-based models.